Doctor insights on:

 Life Expectancy For A Person With Polycystic Kidney Disease

-No straight answer: if your kidney function remains preserved, no effect. if the kidney function declines and you wind up on dialysis, the life expectancy becomes more consistent with what people on dialysis get. and that can be pretty good if everything remains ideal. at some point kidney transplant may be an attractive option if there is no contraindication to the surgery which is involved in transplant. ...Read more
+No straight answer: If your kidney function remains preserved, no effect.
+If the kidney function declines and you wind up on dialysis, the life expectancy becomes more consistent with what people on dialysis get.
+And that can be pretty good if everything remains ideal.
+At some point kidney transplant may be an attractive option if there is no contraindication to the surgery which is involved in transplant. ...Read more

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more